NCI-CGR/GwasQcPipeline/README.md

 ![Snakemake Rules](figures/GwasQcPipelineWorkflow.png)

-## Running the pipeline with the wrapper script:
+## How to run the pipeline with the wrapper script:

 ```
 ./GwasQcWrapper.py -h